sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Misc" />
 ## Miscellaneous
 * Amazon gives free shipping for 1 month through Prime.
-Get one intern to signup at a time so you can have free shipping all work term
+Get one intern to signup at a time so you can have free shipping all work term.
+Even better is Amazon Student, which gives you free 6 months of Prime and subsidizes Prime at $39/month after that.
 * Woot.com is awesome
 * Waterloo holds [alumni events](http://alumni.uwaterloo.ca/alumni/events/usa/)
   which are often open to students.